 Farewell & Gratitude (30 seconds)

-Close with a final message: “Darling Isla, thank you for filling our world with colour.
+“Darling Isla, thank you for colouring our world.
 We will love you, proudly and loudly, for ever.”

 4. Writing Tips for a Daughter’s Eulogy

-• Keep it short: three to five minutes is perfect (around 450–750 words).
+• Keep it concise: three to five minutes (roughly 450–750 words) is perfect.

-• Use first-person (“I remember”, “We loved”) to keep it intimate.
+• Use the first person (“I remember”, “We loved”) to keep it intimate.

-• Print your speech in large font and double-space it.
+• Print in large font, double-spaced.

 5. Reading the Eulogy on the Day

-• Stand, breathe, look at one friendly face.
+• Stand, breathe, find one friendly face.

-• Slow down – nerves make people race.
+• Slow down—nerves make us race.

-• Keep a glass of water nearby.
+• Keep water nearby.

-• Suggests elegant phrasing when emotions block the keyboard.
+• Suggests elegant phrasing when emotions block the keyboard

 Image